 Modern Slavery Statement

-Tuffnells is a leading next-day distributor of mixed and irregular freight, serving small and medium sized enterprises across the UK.
-Our niche is in the collection and delivery of items of irregular dimension and weight (IDW), examples of which include bulky furnishings, packaging and automotive parts.
-With a mix of local and national customers, Tuffnells offers a range of timed services, responsive to customer demand, via our network of 33 UK-based depots.
+Tuffnells Parcels Express Limited (“Tuffnells”, “our” and “we”) is a leading parcel courier offering national next-day collection and distribution services, specialising in the movement of items of irregular dimensions and weight (IDW), examples of which include bulky furnishings, packaging and automotive parts.
+With a mix of local and national customers, we offer a range of timed services, responsive to customer demand, via our network of 33 UK-based depots.

 Our Anti-Slavery Position